I absolutely love living in Mexico City. I’ve been here now almost five years and the city still makes me smile unlike

 Mexicans love an excuse to party.
 There are outdoor party venues all over the city and you hear them all. night. long.

 In our neighborhood hardly a week goes by without some sort of local gathering with balloons, a DJ and plenty of Tecate to go around.
 It usually finishes with fireworks.
 No one thinks anything of closing down a side street for a little all-night get-together.

-I love it.
+It’s something that I really love.
 I love that there are plenty of lively bars and they almost always have some sort of live music.
 I love that everyone is out for a good time.
 I’ve danced the night away many a Saturday with friends and people I’ve never seen before in my life.

 While bars tend to shut up around 2 am on a weekend, clubs stay open until the sun comes up.